shakna-israel/ogw/README.md

 ## Limitations

-Currently there is no way to add libraries or header files.
+Currently there is no way to link libraries or add header file search paths.
 (This will be implemented further down the line).

+However, to help with this:

+* The current folder is added as a header search path. (`.`)

+* The include folder inside the current path is added as a header search path. (`./include`)

 ---